1960, an early tragedy is a glimpse into an amazing future for a student nurse.

 I am dying inside but no one will know.
 I am used to covering up my true feelings.
-Mother says there is no reason to let anyone outside the family know our personal business.
-It is "bad form".
-My parents don't know about this.
-It would change their feelings about me and I have disappointed them enough with my life choices.
+Mother says there is no reason to let anyone know our personal business.
+They don't know about this.
+It would change their lives and I have disappointed them enough.

-Now, if a physician like John was asking to marry me...
-I would be Cinderella in a glass carriage.
-I would wear a virginal white organza gown and have all the trimmings of an "no expenses spared" wedding.
+Now, if a physician like John was asking to marry me.
+I would be treated like Cinderella in a glass carriage.
+I would wear a virginal white organza gown and receive a "no expenses spared" wedding.

 The tears well up in my throat and threaten to spill over.
 How could it have all fallen apart?

 As for John, he is off to care for humanity ... through snow, sleet, danger of all kinds: always the Hero.
 But not for me.
 Where would I possibly fit in his world?

 Enough of feeling sorry for myself, it is time to put on my Nurse Nightingale cap.
 She is not allowed to have a private life with heartaches.

 I greet Mrs. Tynsdale.